esplinr/evernym-docs/Customer-Manual/README.md

 ### Disruptions to Hosted Products (SaaS)

+#### SaaS Maintenance Window

+Most maintenance to Evernym systems is performed transparently to users, but sometimes systems must be brought down.
+For this purpose, Evernym has scheduled a weekly maintenance window on Tuesdays from 9PM-10PM Mountain Time.
+We strive to minimize impairment to service, so it is unlikely that you will notice an interruption during the maintenance window.

+#### Incident Policy

-If usage of an Evernym hosted product is impaired, Evernym will take the following actions.
+If usage of an Evernym hosted product is impaired outside of the maintenance window, Evernym will take the following actions.

 Severity 1: Outages
 * Upon recognizing an outage, Evernym will immediately update our service availability dashboard and issue a notification to impacted customers using our customer chat.